by Catherine M. Haug, February 2008 (image, right, from Wikimedia Commons)

 Many natural foods contain inulin, and it is probably a good idea to include them in your diet, 1-3 days per week; remember to start slowly.
 (3, 5)

-- Agave + (but commercial agave nectar may include hydroyzed inulin; i.e., simple fructose, which does not have the same beneficial effects as inulin, and may be harmful if ingested regularly)
+- Agave + NOTE: commercial agave nectar may include hydroyzed inulin; i.e., simple fructose, which does not have the same beneficial effects as inulin, and may be harmful if ingested regularly.
+Also, unless the agave nectar is certified Organic, it has been treated with GMO bacteria that convert the glucose to fructose – the same bacteria that makes HFCS – high fructose corn syrup.

 - Camas bulb